iraquitan/udacity-fsnd-p2-swiss-pairings/README.md

 ## Quick start
 * Clone the repo: `git clone https://github.com/iraquitan/fullstack-nanodegree-vm.git`.
 * Change directory to the `vagrant/` directory inside the previously cloned repo.
-* To run this project with extra credits, run:
+* This project has extra credits, listed above:
-    - `git checkout extras`
-    - Extra credits includes:
     - Prevent rematches between players.
     - Don’t assume an even number of players.
 If there is an odd number of players, assign one player a “bye” (skipped round).
 A bye counts as a free win.
 A player should not receive more than one bye in a tournament.
     - When two players have the same number of wins, rank them according to OMW (Opponent Match Wins), the total number of wins by players they have played against.